conneroisu/nix-playwright-mcp/README.md

 Unfortunately, Playwright + Playwright MCP is a little hard to set up on NixOS for the following reasons:

-- [Playwright itself is already confusing on NixOS](https://discourse.nixos.org/t/running-playwright-tests/25655), because Playwright looks for a browser executable from a specific location on the Filesystem Hierarchy Standard (FHS), which NixOS doesn't adhere to.
+- [Playwright itself is already hard to set up on NixOS](https://discourse.nixos.org/t/running-playwright-tests/25655), because Playwright looks for a browser executable from a specific location on the Filesystem Hierarchy Standard (FHS), which NixOS doesn't adhere to.